Firestar (Marvel Comics): Firestar mini-series

-Firestar's first in-continuity comic book appearance was in Uncanny X-Men #193.
+Firestar's first in-continuity comic book appearance was in Uncanny X-Men #193 (May 1985).
 She next appeared in her own mini-series, which presented her definitive, in-continuity origin.
 The Firestar four issue mini-series depicts events both before and after Firestar's appearance in Uncanny X-Men #193, showing her development from a shy, insecure girl afraid of her developing powers to a confident young woman capable of easily defeating Emma Frost.

 The mini-series also established that Firestar's powers were microwave-based, rather than the more common fire-generation power that her animated counterpart displayed; the comic-book Firestar essentially harnesses ambient microwave radiation from her environment, making her powers far stronger in an environment such as space, where the concentration of microwaves is much greater than within a planetary atmosphere.

 Established character

-Despite the mini-series' efforts to flesh out the character, Firestar was not featured in any stories for a few years and seemed destined to fade into obscurity until she joined the New Warriors.
-She would go on to appear as a regular character in Avengers, and the informal all-female team "Marvel Divas".
+After her initial miniseries, the character appeared in a five-part serialized story in issues #82–87 of the anthology series Marvel Comics Presents.
+She subsequently joined the New Warriors, as a regular character in Avengers, and the informal all-female team "Marvel Divas".

 After the special Firestar one-shot issue (April 2010), Firestar returned to full-time superheroics as a character in the short-lived comic series Young Allies.
 Firestar appears as a main character in the I Am an Avenger comic book mini-series.

 Firestar was one of the feature characters in the 2011 six-issue limited series Fear Itself: Youth in Revolt.

-At the 2013 San Diego Comic Con, Firestar was announced "to take her place as a major X-Men character for the first time" starring in the new comic book Amazing X-Men in November 2013.
+At the 2013 San Diego Comic-Con, Firestar was announced "to take her place as a major X-Men character for the first time" starring in the new comic book Amazing X-Men in November 2013.

+Firestar played prominent role in the 2023 "Fall of X" storyline.
+At the storyline's inception, Firestar is announced as a full member of the main X-Men team for the first time following a reader vote.
+During the course of the story, she selflessly plays a double agent role in the villainous organization Orchis, allowing the world and her teammates to believe she has betrayed mutantkind, on instructions from Jean Grey.